 Definition — On-domain storefront: A creator storefront that renders natively on the brand's own ecommerce domain, so curation, cart, and checkout happen in a single flow on the store the brand owns.

-Definition — Off-domain (hosted) storefront: A creator storefront hosted on a platform or creator-commerce domain, with purchases completing on the brand's main site downstream.
+Definition — Off-domain (hosted) storefront: A creator storefront hosted on a platform-operated or separate storefront domain, with purchases completing on the brand's main site downstream.

 Where impact.com is strong